University of Cabuyao: History

 Pamantasan ng Cabuyao was inaugurated on July 31, 2003, the birthday of its founding mayor, and it was personally inaugurated by no less than President Gloria Macapagal Arroyo on June 19, 2003 on the occasion of the 107th birthday of Dr. Jose Rizal.

-Today, under the new leadership of Hon.
-Isidro L. Hemedes, Jr. (the incumbent mayor) and the able assistance of Atty.
-Mel Gecolea (the chairperson of the Committee on Education), education reforms have been introduced, new and better systems have been put in place, and old practices have been put into sound and solid written policies and procedures.
+During the term of Mayor Isidro L. Hemedes, Jr. and the able assistance of Atty.
+Rommel Gecolea, whom succeeded him afterward by winning the 2016 elections, education reforms have been introduced, new and better systems have been put in place, and old practices have been put into sound and solid written policies and procedures.

 Academic programs

-List of Courses and Degree programs that Pamantasan ng Cabuyao offers to students.
+List of courses and degree programs that Pamantasan ng Cabuyao offers to students.